Are Nuts Good for Managing Blood Sugar?

 • Help with a slow and steady release of sugar into your bloodstream

-While nuts are high in fat, you may think eating them would lead to weight gain.2 Yet, the opposite seems to be true.
+While nuts are high in fat, you may think eating them would lead to weight gain.1 Yet, the opposite seems to be true.
 Not only do people not gain weight, but they also have improved body composition.
 Because nuts are high in healthy fats and fiber, they tend to be satiating, minimizing hunger pangs.2

-Best Nuts for Blood Sugar and Energy
+Best Nuts for Blood Sugar, Diabetes, and Energy

 The 6 top nuts for stable blood sugar: